twells46/dotfiles/README.md

 chezmoi init https://git.wellsth.com/dotfiles.git
 ```

-You can then see what would be changed:
+You can then see what `chezmoi` would change:

 ```sh
 chezmoi diff
 ```

-If you're happy with the changes then apply them:
+If you're happy with the changes, apply them:

 ```sh
 chezmoi apply